circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 #### **`store_test_results`**

 Special step used to upload test results so they can be used for timing analysis. **Note** At this time the results are not shown as artifacts in the web UI.
 To see test result as artifacts please also upload them using **store_artifacts**.
+This feature is **not** compatible with Workflows.

 Key | Required | Type | Description
 ----|-----------|------|------------